 Finding Opportunity in the App Market: Competitor Research

-This is part two of our “Finding Opportunity in the App Market” blog series.
+This article is part two of our “Finding Opportunity in the App Market” blog series.
 You can find part one here.

 1. Know Your Unique Value Proposition

-You’ll want to begin by answering these fundamental questions:
+To create your UVP, you’ll want to begin by answering these fundamental questions:

 - What has your competition done right?